-The income pension complement is a new pension benefit which is paid as a supplement to the national public pension from September 2021.
+The income pension complement is paid as a supplement to the national public pension.
 The income pension complement can be paid if you live in Sweden or within the EEA or Switzerland (EEA is the EU countries as well as Norway, Iceland and Lichtenstein) or a country which Sweden has signed social security agreements with.

 The amount you may receive is affected by your income-based national public pension and your old age pension from other EU/EES-countries or Switzerland.
 Your year of birth affects how many years of pensionable income you need to be able to receive an income pension complement with an unreduced amount.

 Every year, 2.5 percent of your pensionable income and other taxable benefits are allocated to the premium pension.
 You yourself can choose whether you want to place the money through fund selection or if you leave the money in the state preselection AP7 Såfa.

 The size of the premium pension is not affected by whether you have other benefits paid from Sweden or another country, such as another pension.
 It is also not affected by whether you are receiving a salary or have saved capital.